Car Seat Safety: Complete Guidelines

 Just because we are not aware of any federal government car seat safety ratings, that does not mean there isn’t a way to pick the best car seat.
 There are several independent organizations that provide safety ratings for car seats.
 For example, consumer reports does its own independent car seat safety testing.
 You can pay for consumer reports testing here.
 In addition, iihs.org provides their independently tested booster seat safety ratings for free.

-We believe the best car seats are the ones that consumers that actually use the car seats rate the highest.
-So we have put together a list of different types of car seats that have high ratings from consumers.
+Our auto accident lawyers in Tampa believe the best car seats are the ones that consumers that actually use the car seats rate the highest.
+We have put together a list of different types of car seats that have high ratings from consumers.
 Although we are not recommending you purchase any particular car seat listed below, we hope you find these consumer car seat ratings helpful.

 STATE CAR SEAT SAFETY LAWS